Toruitas/drawing-tool/README.md

 It was a struggle to comprehend how to draw multiple user-drawn shapes with WebGL.
 What it came down to is that the ENTIRE WebGL program has to be re-initialized and re-rendered every single time the state updates.
 This is very very fast, so it's really not a problem at all.

 The math behind drawing a line and circle at a given (x,y) was non-obvious.
 Drawing with triangles!
+Especially drawing a LINE was far, far more complicated than expected.
+The WebGL API's lineWidth setting doesn't function cross-platform, so I had to turn line-drawing into a fancy rectangle-drawing tool.
+Trigonometry, amazing stuff!
+This was before getting into the pencil tool.

+This math will all go into Rust/WASM for faster execution.

+I've certainly grown a deeper appreciation for the complexity of drawing tools like Figma and Photoshop.
+No wonder the web versions of Photoshop and Illustrator are taking so long to come out.

 The most ridiculous part of the project so far?
 I spent an entire day trying to figure out how to copy a string from Redux state into local state, only to realize the bug was elsewhere, and there was never a problem copying the string in the first place.

 Please see my package.json to see which packages I used, pretty ordinary React with Redux project packages.
 The only "feature" package I used was `react-color` for an out-of-the-box color picker, which I could easily connect to the application state.
 I would like to go back later and roll my own version with more emphasis on palettes.